RinasSam/CSM_Notes/GNU Free Documentation License.md

         Free Documentation License".

-If you have Invariant Sections, Front-Cover Texts and Back-Cover Texts, replace the "with â€¦ Texts." line with this:
+If you have Invariant Sections, Front-Cover Texts and Back-Cover Texts, replace the "with...Texts." line with this:

         with the Invariant Sections being LIST THEIR TITLES, with the Front-Cover Texts being LIST, and with the Back-Cover Texts being LIST.